 But no matter how wise that decision, it is not easy to move on after a breakup.
 Friends who care will advise you to take a break to take your mind off the situation, and work on a way forward while you recharge your batteries.
 Nothing like keeping yourself occupied to facilitate this.

+It is time for you to sit down, drink a cup of lumitea skinny tea, relax and think about yourself for a moment.
 I am sure everyone, at some point of time or other, goes through the unpleasant business of having to say goodbye.
 I am no exception.
 One of the things that has helped me most effectively is travel.
 I’d say it is therapeutic in healing those emotional wounds.
 Of course, one’s first instinct is to just want to lock oneself up and be left alone and wallow in those feelings of hurt, with a lot of crying thrown in.
 But that doesn’t help in any way in the long run—the only outcome is a bad cold usually and feeling worse—two things you do not need right now.

 So, indulge for a few moments in sulking over the whole thing, and then, find positive ways to move ahead.
 After all, we only have one life.
 Why spend more time than is absolutely necessary in being sad?

 Here are three amazing ways to use travel therapy to overcome a troublesome breakup and speed up the healing process.
 I know there are many ways to “get over it” but travel is my personal favorite!
 Show yourself some self-love . . . because you deserve to be happy!